Tips to increase daily movement

 Never use physical activity as a punishment

-Never use physical activity as a punishment.
 Movement is an opportunity for children to grow.
-By making it into a consequence of unwanted behaviour, there is a risk of developing an unhealthy relationship with physical activity in children
+By making it into a consequence of unwanted behaviour, there is a risk of the child developing an unhealthy relationship with physical activity.

-Incidental movement is one of the best ways to increase children’s activity levels without having to add too much to their daily routine.
-Incidental movement is any physical movement that is not part of a structured exercise routine or sport, but instead is a part of a person's daily activities.
-For example:
+Incidental movement is one of the best ways to increase children’s movement without having to add much to their daily routine.
+Incidental movement is any movement that is not part of a structured exercise routine or sport.
+It is included in a child’s daily activities and includes:

 Did you know?

 Incidental activity contributes more to children's overall physical activity per day than organised sport.
-Aim to add up the minutes in order to tick off 60 minutes a day.
+Add 5-10 minutes of movement across the day to help your child achieve enough physical activity.